Harmonic-Guild/trials.near/docs.md

 ### What do you need?
 - A drop created in the Keypom contract with trial accounts configuration on Near.
 - A service (hosted where ever you like) to distribute keys for this drop.
 [Find better language here.]
-- A  dApp that has integrated the Keypom Wallet Selector to use trial accounts on this dApp.
+- A  dApp that has integrated the Keypom Wallet Selector to enable the use of trial accounts.

 ---
 The way this guide works is that we try to explain all above mentioned steps.
-How to achieve it manually using use scripts or near-cli and then explain how different components that we have build makes these steps easy and scalable.(Except the 3 part which is a regular integration.)
+How to achieve it manually using JS scripts or near-cli and then explain how different components that we have build makes these steps easy and scalable.(Except the 3 step which is a regular integration.)

 ### Creating a Trial Account Drop on the Keypom contract.

 1. To create a Trial Account drop, you need to take a certain number of complex steps.
-The Keypom SDK however provides you with a simple [createTrialAccountDrop](https://docs.keypom.xyz/docs/next/keypom-sdk/Core/modules#createtrialaccountdrop) function to do all these.
+Althoough the Keypom SDK provides you with a [createTrialAccountDrop](https://docs.keypom.xyz/docs/next/keypom-sdk/Core/modules#createtrialaccountdrop) function to do all this.
+You would need to execute te JS script on your system.
-2. We have built a simple [app](https://near.social/harmonic1.near/widget/app?page=create) using bos to achieve this.
-This reduces the barrier to setup a trial account drop using js scripts.
+2. To make it easier, we have built a simple [app](https://near.social/harmonic1.near/widget/app?page=create) using bos to achieve this.
+This reduces the barrier to setup a JS envrionment to create trial account drops.
-3. Explain how to use the app below.
-4. This app returns you a unique drop_id that you would need in further steps.
+3. This app returns you a unique drop_id that you would need in further steps.

+#### How to use the Create app.

+1. Create App helps you create a trial account drop.
+This drop is essentially calling the Keypom Contract with trial account config.
+Trial Accounts are powered by a very small no-std smart contract.
+While creating a trial account drop you need to attach the wasm for this contract.
+The Create App simplifies this with a easy to use UI.
+2. Diffierent fields:
+- `Callable Contracts`: Input comma separated smart contract addresses that you want your Trial Account to have access to.
+You can input multiple addresses.
+		Example - `social.near, mintbase1.near`
+	- `Max Attachable Deposit`: Input comma separated values for Deposit in NEAR that your Trial Accounts can use while calling your allowed Contracts.
+	- `Callable Methods`: For every comma separated values you put for Callable Contracts, you will get an Input field for defining the methods your Trial Account can access.
+Write the methods you want in a comma separated manner.
+You can also put '*' if you want to access all methods.
+	- `Starting Balance` : This is the amount of NEAR you want the Trial Account to have when the Trial starts.
+	- `Trial End Floor` :  Once the Trial Account has spent more than this amount (in $NEAR), the trial is over and the exit conditions must be met.
+	- `Repay Amount` : How much $NEAR should be paid back to the funder in order to unlock the trial account.
+	3. When you click on Create Drop, you will be asked to sign the transaction that calls the Keypom contract.
+This will also show you the unique `drop_id` of your drop.
+You can also access the drop_id from the explorer.
+	Keep the drop_id with you as would need it to distribute airdrops using it later.

 ### Setting up a simple airdrop service to distribute Trial Accounts